Custom Forecasting Questions

-We reforecast all of our Markets data once a month.
+We reforecast all of our Markets data twice a month.
 This is a complete reforecasting process, wherein we reexamine and reconfigure our algorithms for every data series on a monthly basis to reflect the very small and incremental changes that occur in the world economy and markets each month.

 Values are current US dollar values for the year reported.
 The value is calculated by weighting the monthly exchange rate with the monthly volume of trade, then converting from local currency units to US dollars.

 Multilateral organizations may track some nations in ways that may be confusing for users unfamiliar with the individual methodologies.
 Norway, for example, is tracked by the United Nations as “Norway, Svalbard and Jan Mayen”.
 Switzerland is tracked by the UN as “Switzerland, Liechtenstein”.
 In these cases, we have simplified to “Norway” and “Switzerland” and may do so for other countries where no other simplified option is available.

 We are a data firm.
 There is a lot of economic and industry commentary available Bloomberg, CNBC, Reuters, Yahoo, Google, IMF, and World Bank.
 To be honest, we don’t believe more reading is what you need.
 We believe you need better data.

 Of course we do.
 Just let us know the data series and countries you would like as well as the format you prefer.
 Contact us here and let us know the name of your organization, how you will use the data, and how we can contact you (no Google, Hotmail or generic email IDs, please).

 Yes, you can access the data and export it in Excel-friendly CSV format.